giocomai/ytdlpr/README.md

 ## License and disclaimers.

 This package is released with a MIT license.
-Much of what it does requires external pacakges (in particular, [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://ffmpeg.org/): see their repositories for further license details and disclaimers.
+Much of what it does requires external pacakges, in particular, [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://ffmpeg.org/): see their repositories for further license details and disclaimers.